AlexTISYoung/snipar/docs/guide.rst

 **Introduction**

-sibreg is a python library for imputing missing parental genotypes from observed sibling and parental genotypes, and for performing robust GWAS using the resulting imputed parental genotypes
+SNIPar is a python library for imputing missing parental genotypes from observed sibling and parental genotypes, and for performing robust GWAS using the resulting imputed parental genotypes

-In the main sibreg directory, there is a script for imputing missing parental genotypes:
+In the main SNIPar directory, there is a script for imputing missing parental genotypes:

 --'impute_runner.py'(:doc:`impute_runner`)